When it comes to dog treat ingredients, the world is your oyster.... metaphorically speaking!

 Both of these yeast products are forms of deactivated yeast (they won't make dough rise), both are a single-cell fungus, but produced in different ways.
 They are both excellent sources of certain vitamins and minerals and can be used to add flavor and a nutritional boost to many treats.

 Nutritional Yeast is grown on molasses from sugar cane or sugar beet.
 It has a savory, nutty flavor (as a vegetarian I use it a LOT because it can add a rich, cheesy flavor to many recipes and is very versatile) and you can buy it either in the form of flakes or powdered.
 Nutritional yeast is a complete protein, contains all nine amino acids, is rich in B vitamins, including being an excellent source of B12 (which brewer's yeast doesn't contain), folic acid, selenium, manganese and zinc.
+These organic nutritional yeast flakes are the ones I use in my dog treat recipes, and also in/on my own meals.

 Brewer's Yeast is the by-product of brewing beer and is traditionally grown on malted barley or other grains.
 There are also primary-grown or supplemental brewer's yeast which is grown specifically as a food supplement and this can be grown on corn or in a similar way to nutritional yeast.
 Brewer's yeast is high in important B vitamins and a range of minerals including chromium (which nutritional yeast doesn't contain).
 It has a bitter flavor, although some varieties are less bitter than others.
+Some dogs can suffer from extra gas, bloating or a tummy ache from brewers yeast, so keep an eye out for these symptoms when using it in recipes.
+Recommended daily dosage of brewer's yeast for dogs is 1/2 tsp per 10 lbs of body-weight.
+It is not recommended for dogs with diabetes, yeast infections or problems.
+It is also fairly high calories (this varies considerably from brand to brand, so always check the label) which is worth remembering if your dog is overweight.

 Wheat germ is one component of the whole wheat kernel, and because it's the part of the grain which is designed to nourish the new plant it is very nutrient dense.
 It is a source of vegetable-based protein, rich in fiber, healthy fats and vitamins and minerals.
 Wheat germ is an especially good source of folate.
 Nutritionally it is fairly similar to flax seed, but without the omega-3 fatty acids.
 Wheat germs has deliciously nutty flavor and a coarse texture.